Debt strategy desk

 Worked example

 Focus on three outputs: your debt-free date, the total interest paid, and the payoff order.
-If the monthly payment required feels too aggressive, lower the extra payment, test a longer timeline, or compare whether consolidation would improve the math without extending the debt for too long.
+If the monthly payment feels too aggressive, lower it until it survives normal life, not just a good month.

 What to do next